Elvie's wearable breast pump feels like breaking out of jail

 This seal and valve will look a little familiar to anyone who has used traditional pumps.
 Together with the motor hub, the valve and seal help create the vacuum needed to express milk and then transfer it to the bottle.

 That's where the similarities to old-school pumps end.
 Rather than the angular, airhorn-shaped flanges of a traditional pump, Elvie's breast shield is rounded and cups your breast, and it docks directly into the main hub.
-Instead of bottles protruding four inches out from your chest, the Elvie pump's bottle snaps to the lower portion of the hub to create its rounded bottom.
+Instead of bottles protruding four inches out from your chest, the Elvie's collection bottle snaps to the lower portion of the hub to create its rounded bottom.

 The first time I used the Elvie, I snapped the bottle into the hub imperfectly, resulting in my only incident of leaking.
 The valve on the bottle wasn't flush with the opening on the breast shield, allowing small amounts of milk to drip down the sides of the bottle when I moved.
 But every other time I assembled the Elvie pump, the pieces literally clicked into place and never leaked again.